wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

     print(f'*** make_change_dynamic: k={k} C="{C}" n={n} ')
 </pre>

-In the C array, the largest denomination appears first because we want to give out the largest bills first.
+In the array of denominations, the largest denomination appears first because we want to give out the largest bills first.
 For example, if k is 200, we would give back two $100 bills, not a stack of $1 bills.
 This is called the "greedy" method.

-The assumption is an infinite number of each kind of bill/coin.
+The plainly ("brute force") approach is to iteratively pick the largest denomination from array C (such as 100), with each turn.

-We want to return an array of each denomination given back as change.
+It returns an array of each denomination given back as change = <tt>[20, 10, 1, 1, 1, 1]</tt>

 <pre>*** make_change_dynamic: C="[100, 50, 20, 10, 5, 1]" n=6
 *** turn=0 k=34 to start